openforcefield/openff-recharge/docs/users/resp.md

     C_{1k} = \sum_j^{N}T_{jk}
 $$

-is the constraint matrix, $\mathbf{T}$ the library charge assignment matrix defined in the [theory chapter](applying_models_section), and $\mathbf{d} = \begin{bmatrix} Q \end{bmatrix}$ is a vector containing the total charge on the molecule.
+forms the constraint matrix, $\mathbf{T}$ the library charge assignment matrix defined in the [theory chapter](applying_models_section), and $\mathbf{d} = \begin{bmatrix} Q \end{bmatrix}$ is a vector containing the total charge on the molecule $Q$.

 ## Two stage RESP